Skol: History

 From 1973 to 1982, beer under the Skol brand was brewed by the Dutch Oranjeboom Brewery, but it was not a success in the Dutch market.

 In 1980, Skol was the major sponsor of the Fittipaldi Automotive, after the end of the Copersucar sponsorship at the end of the previous season.
-The brand also sponsored the Scottish League Cup competition from 1984-1992, with a second 'Skol Cup' trophy being awarded to winners alongside the standard league cup during this period.
+The brand also sponsored the Scottish League Cup competition from 1984 to 1992, with a second 'Skol Cup' trophy being awarded to winners alongside the standard league cup during this period.

 In 1992, the merger between Allied Breweries and Carlsberg created Carlsberg-Tetley's, who moved the production of Skol from Alloa to their brewery in Leeds until this brewery was closed in 2011.
 It continues to be distributed in the UK, with an ABV reduced to 2.8%.